-It’s the season for scrumptious tomatoes – always delicious in a salad, pasta dish or whipped up into a passata, tomatoes are definitely a family favourite!
+It’s the season for growing scrumptious tomatoes – always delicious in a salad, pasta dish or whipped up into a passata, tomatoes are definitely a family favourite!
 They’re also very easy to grow and a great way to start your ‘grow your own journey’.
 It’s how I started out on mine a few years ago.
 So, if you’re growing your own this year, here are my top tips…

 - Make sure your tomatoes are planted in good soil or compost – add peat free compost to give your plant that extra boost.